 WiFi that is hard to connect to/drops out, or slow

 As a travel photographer and blogger staying in a place that has bad WiFi, or a connection that constantly drops in and out can be very frustrating!
 Obviously, this can be expected in developing countries, or places that are in very rural areas, but when you stay in a major city, such as London, then the Internet should always be good for guests.

 What hotels could do better: WiFi is now crucial to many peoples lifestyles.
-Many people rely on WiFi to communicate with friends and family, to do research on their trip, to book transportation, and even do their banking.
+Many people rely on WiFi to communicate with friends and family, for research during their trip, to book transportation, and even to use internet their banking.
 I think hotels should always invest in good WiFi, and the only hotels where it may be acceptable to have bad connections should only be in destinations where WiFi is not that great, ie a developing country.

 Badly placed plug sockets